50Fifty/SC1015-Mini-Project/README.md

 ## Conclusion

+## External links, references , inspirations

-#### Disclaimer
+#### (Please Read)
 - This prediction is not 100% accurate
 - Data collected in the greenhouse gases datasets might not be complete and accurate
 - We shall not hold responsibility for any misinformation for the prediction, data derived from prediction, and data presented from the predictions and analysis

-## External links, references , inspirations